 HOW MUCH? £10 for All-You-Can-Eat Wings

 Rustic post-industrial setting?
-Check.
+Check!
 A grand selection of craft beers?
-Check.
+Check!
 Attractive, tattooed bar staff?
-Check.
+Check!
 Elaborate and experimental menu including such delights as ‘The Chocolate Bacon Burger’? ….er…check!?
 Welcome to London.
-Specifically City of London wishing it was more in East London.
+Specifically Central London wishing it was more in East London.

-But when you’re not devouring chocolate meat, Ninth Ward do a cracking Wings Wednesday.
-And bizarrely, a just as cracking Wings Tuesday.
-Which is weird because that doesn’t even alliterate.
+When you’re not devouring chocolate meat, Ninth Ward do a cracking Wings Wednesday.
+And bizarrely, a just-as-cracking Wings Tuesday.
+Which is weird because that doesn’t even start with the same letter.
 They should’ve called it Tchicken Tuesday.

 The Durell Arms